azhon/AppUpdate/README-EN.md

 ### Version update record

-* v2.6.0
+* v2.7.0（2019/12/30）

-  * Added dialog to show download progress during forced update
+  * Upgrade dialog hides progress bar when download progress Max equals -1
-  * Optimized the Android Q downloading completed can't jump to the installation page, display a completion notification
-  * Optimized download failure log printing
+  * When the download progress Max is equal to -1, the progress of the notification bar does not show the percentage
+  * Remove custom download directory and `[storage permission]`
+  * Optimized network connection timeout time to 30 seconds

 #### [More update records click here to view](https://github.com/azhon/AppUpdate/wiki/更新日志)